 Who Is M1 Finance Not For?

 M1 Finance is also not a great platform for those looking for hand holding or an in person broker.
 M1 Finance is able to offer all of these features for free by minimizing the expenses the business incurs.
-Unfortunately, this means no brick and mortar locations or brokers you can call on the phone.
+Unfortunately, this means no brick and mortar locations or paper statements.